UK Top 40 (TV series)

-UK Top 40 was a charts-based programme which aired on Sundays at 6pm on the CBBC channel from 2002 to 2005.
-The Show relaunched in Autumn 2002 along with the new CBBC line up.
-The shows launch presenters were Konnie Huq and Adrian Dickson and the show was a huge success they continued it over for another series in 2003.
+UK Top 40 is a British music chart children's television programme, made by the BBC and broadcast live on Sundays at 6pm on the CBBC channel from 2002 to 2005.
+The programme ran down the UK singles chart with the number one revealed simultaneously with The Official Chart programme on BBC Radio 1.
+The programme was part of the launch line-up of the CBBC channel in February 2002.
+It was originally hosted by Konnie Huq and Adrian Dickson, and later Andrew Hayden-Smith when Dickson left the programme in 2004.

 Series

 Adrian and Konnie then both left the show after two series and it was seen as the end of an era.
 Many thought that the show would become interactive with a voice over but in 2004 it was revealed for the third series that Andrew Hayden-Smith would take over.
 With the series three rebrand the viewers left due to competition from Top of the Pops which moved to the same time slot.

 Series 1 (2002–2003)

 The first series was anchored by Konnie and Adrian and contained guests and more fun competitions and games and counted down the top 40 singles in the UK.